jamesrcutmore/Quiz-game1/README.md

  **Returning Visitor Goals**

-- As a Returning Visitor, I want to see my score at the end so i can progress.
+- As a Returning Visitor, I want to be able to save my score and  so i can progress.

 - As a Returning Visitor, I want to see if i can beat my previous score.

-- As a returning visitor i want to know that the site is easy to navigate.
+- As a returning visitor i want to know that the site is easy to navigate,save my score and easily navigate through the site.

 # **Design**